embersight/python-TCP-chat/README.md

 > Since this is the case, it might be a perfect way to test any encryption or error detection algorithm.
 Future updates will tackle this part of the application.

+## Running

+You can run the server and client by going into the [`src`](src) directory.

-## Running the Chat Server
+### The Chat Server

 ```
 python3 chatserver.py -p PORT -l LOGFILE
 ```

 PORT can be a random port like 40015 and LOGFILE can just be "log".

-## Running the Chat Client:
+### The Chat Client:

 ```
 python3 chatclient.py -a ADDRESS -p PORT
 ```

 PORT should be the port you used for the server, ADDRESS should be the IP of the network the server is running on.

-## While in the Chat as a User:
+### While in the Chat as a User:

 type a name. if the name is taken, it will assign a unique number to it.

 type "chat()" and press enter to see how to operate the chat.

 ## License and Authors

-cpp-alloctrack is an open source project that is licensed.
+tcp-python-chat is an open source project that is licensed.
 See [`LICENSE.md`](LICENSE.md) for more information.

 The Names of all authors associated with this project are below: